CAAPIM/Tutorials/ca-apim-otk-and-ifttt/README.md

 **Dependencies**
 1. A gateway license.
 This can be requested [here](https://transform.ca.com/API-Management-Trial.html)
-2. A CA API Gateway (gateway 9.3).
-This can be downloaded and used after a license has been requested
 2. A CA API Gateway policy manager (for gateway 9.3)
 3. Optional: SOAPUI is a free and open source tool.
 To use it needs to be downloaded from [here](https://www.soapui.org/downloads/latest-release.html)
 4. Optional: Docker.
 The system runs in docker which gets you started fast.
 Otherwise, any other CA API Gateway can be used but requires manual installation steps.
 However, these are shown further down